skills-dev/copilot-code-review/.github/steps/4-step.md

    > The Announcement feature should not be hard coded.
    >
    > - Make it driven from the database.
+   > - Add a button in the header that opens a dialog window.
+It lists all existing announcements and has controls to add/modify/delete them.
-   > - Allow signed in teachers to create and modify announcements.
+   > - Only signed in users have access to manage announcements.
    > - Announcements require an expiration date.
 Start date is optional.
    > - Add an example message to the database initialization.
+   > - Don't worry about unit testing.
+   > - Make it pretty with a good UI/UX experience.
    > ```

 1. (optional) Run the application to test the changes.